kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 TODO(gp, Vitalii): Turn this into a description of the release flow

-Let\'s assume that we want to release dev image with version 1.2.3:
+Let's assume that we want to release dev image with version 1.2.3:

 un `i docker_build_local_image --tag-name 1.2.3`